 Herbalists have long celebrated dandelion as a liver tonic that promotes healthy cleansing.
 In Western herbal practice, it is prized for stimulating bile production, aiding fat digestion, and supporting gallbladder function.
 Traditional Chinese medicine views the leaves and roots as cooling agents that clear heat from the liver meridian.
 Ayurveda, on the other hand, uses dandelion to balance Pitta dosha and improve digestion.

-Modern research confirms these age-old claims.
-Studies report that dandelion extracts possess antioxidant and anti-inflammatory compounds that protect liver cells and enhance detoxification pathways.
+Modern research has begun to explore some of these traditional uses.
+Studies report that dandelion extracts possess antioxidant and anti-inflammatory compounds that contain antioxidant and anti-inflammatory compounds that are being studied for their potential benefits.
 It’s all of this and more that fuels our juices here at Little West!

 Also Read - Green Juice 101: Is Green Juice Actual Healthy?